carpentries-incubator/lc-litsearchr/_episodes/04-create-a-working-directory.md

 ## Set your working directory
 The **working directory** is the location on your computer R will use for reading and writing files.
 Use `getwd()` to print your current working directory to the console.
 Use `setwd()` to set your working directory.
 There are two important points to make here:

-* On Windows computers, directories in file paths are separated with a backslash `\`.
-However, in R, you must use a forward slash `/`.
-Tip: you can copy and paste from the Windows Explorer (or Mac Finder) window directly into R and use the find/replace (Ctrl/Cmd + F).
-* The directory must be in quotation marks.

 ~~~
 # Determine which directory your R session is using as its current working directory using getwd().
 getwd()